 It was in 1938 that Dr. Gerson passed his medical boards and became a licensed doctor in the state of New York, and his work began to focus more on cancer.
 For twenty years, he treated hundreds of cancer patients who had been given up for dead after all conventional treatments had failed them.
 In 1946, Gerson demonstrated his work before the Pepper-Neely Congressional Subcommittee which was holding hearing to determine funding for future cancer research.
 Although only a few peer-reviewed journals were receptive to Gerson’s then “radical” idea that diet could affect health, he continued to publish articles on his therapy and case histories of healed patients.
 Gerson described his approach in the book titled ‘A Cancer Therapy: Results of Fifty Cases and the Cure of Advanced Cancer by Diet Therapy.’
 Max Gerson died on March 8, 1959.

 Gerson is an effective treatment for many cancers and other health issues, but it is not a recommended treatments for patients with brain cancers and the clinic will recommend that you be seen elsewhere.
-My own suggestions are to look at testimonials on this page for brain cancer and also look at the work of Dr Stanislaw Burzynski.
+My own suggestions are to look at testimonials on this page for brain cancer, consider the ketogenic diet, and also look at the work of Dr Stanislaw Burzynski.